DamianPala/sicloudman/README.md

 ### Download File

 By using the `download_file` method you can download a file specified by the name to your artifacts location.
+When the `filename` parameter is not provided then a file name will be prompted in command line.

 > If a file already exists on server it will not be overwritten and an appropriate warning will be printed.
 >